EUROPE MARKETS: European Stocks Pull Back After Biggest Rally In 2 Months

 ADVERTISEMENT

 Traditional safe haven trades, such as gold and the yen, benefited from the geopolitical uncertainty.
-Gold added 0.4% to $1,224.60 an ounce, while the dollar bought Yen113.07, compared with Yen113.38 late Monday in New York.
+Gold added 0.4% to $1,223.60 an ounce, while the dollar bought Yen113.17, compared with Yen113.38 late Monday in New York.

 "The market reaction to geopolitical tensions may be elevated slightly with the U.S. on public holiday for Independence Day today, however, once the moves begin to settle, the market is likely to view the rebounds on the safe haven plays such as gold and the yen as another chance to sell," said Richard Perry, market analyst at Hantec Markets, in a note.

-Ryanair Holdings PLC (RYAAY) put on 1.2%.
-The discount airline said passenger traffic had increased to 11.8 million customers in June, a gain of 12% year-on-year.
+Ryanair Holdings PLC (RYAAY) put on 0.4%.
+The discount airline said passenger traffic had increased to 11.8 million customers in June, a gain of 12% year-over-year.

 (END) Dow Jones Newswires